Rural Municipality of Sherwood No. 159: Economy

-The Sherwood Industrial Park is also within the RM, which is a home to the steel manufacturer Evraz (formerly IPSCO), agricultural implement manufacturers and dealerships, trucking companies, and medical hazardous waste disposal facilities.
+The Sherwood Industrial Park is also within the RM, which is a home to the steel manufacturer InterPro Pipe and Steel (formerly Evraz & IPSCO), agricultural implement manufacturers and dealerships, trucking companies, and medical hazardous waste disposal facilities.

 Government

 The RM of Sherwood No. 159 is governed by an elected municipal council and an appointed administrator that meets on the second Wednesday of every month.
-The reeve of the RM is Susan Oakley-Paul while its administrator is Bradley Wiebe.
+The interim reeve of the RM is currently former SARM president Ray Orb while its acting administrator is Christine Trithardt.
 The RM's office is located in Regina.